 Do you have a plan for what’s next following Emerald City?

 I do have the aforementioned novel on the docket.
 It’s going to be steeped in big pharma, big data, addiction, tech’s imminent existential influences, and things of that nature.
-But that’s probably a few months away from initiation, considering the current book tour, Dead Rabbits editorial work, the ‘ole day job, the half-dozen weddings I’m attending this year, and overwhelming adult obligations of such nature.
+But that’s probably a few months away from initiation, considering the current book tour, Animal Riot Press editorial work, the ‘ole day job, the half-dozen weddings I’m attending this year, and overwhelming adult obligations of such nature.

 For now, I’ve just finished drafting a short story called ‘Spit’ that’s basically a heroin tale i told by the lovechild of Denis Johnson and Flannery O’Connor–super excited about this one, but it’s got a ways to go.
 I’m also in the very early stages of an essay about my experience getting sober.
 Finally, I’ve got vague notions of writing a piece about Trump, and how our values created the conditions in which such a figure could become president, but wouldn’t that just be a little too ironic?